Our Best Recommendations for Home Test Kits, Water Test Kits, Air Purifiers, and Water Filters

 The researchers measured the metabolites of nine phthalate esters found in the mother’s urine and the size of specific body parts on the newborn.
 Mothers with high urine phthalate concentrations were 10 times more likely to have male babies with decreased measurements of ano-genital distance.
 This marker is a standard used by scientists studying the reproductive abilities of different species.
 Its decrease in newborn males suggests possible fertility problems for them as they get older.

-What are the first steps to keeping air clean?
+What are the first steps to keeping the air clean?

 For example, if you are allergic to the fibers from your wall-to-wall carpeting it makes more sense to remove it and have wood flooring that is “fiber-free” than to vacuum every day or run an air filter all the time.
 You might still need to vacuum for other reasons, but if the carpet is removed, or only a small amount of carpet is used, then the scale of the problem is much smaller.

-If you have a lot of air pollution coming into the house from outside, look at “air-sealing” such as weather-stripping, filling gaps, putting door seeps on outside doors.
+If you have a lot of air pollution coming into the house from the outside, look at “air-sealing” such as weather-stripping, filling gaps, and putting door sweeps on outside doors.
 Block as much as you can.
 The need for fresh air can be met through air-to-air heat exchangers, that exhaust inside air while bringing in fresh outside air.
 These are usually professionally installed.

 When to use Indoor Air Filtration

-There are many situations when you may want to filter your indoor air, but as mentioned above, it is best to start first by removing the source of the pollutants: seal up air leaks in a drafty home, (since more than half of all indoor air pollutants come in from outside,) get rid of petroleum-based carpeting and rug pads, vent any kitchen smoke to the outside and throw away all air fresheners and scented candles, for example.
+There are many situations when you may want to filter your indoor air, but as mentioned above, it is best to start first by removing the source of the pollutants: seal up air leaks in a drafty home, (since more than half of all indoor air pollutants come in from outside,) get rid of petroleum-based carpeting and rug pads, vent any kitchen smoke to the outside, throw away all air fresheners and scented candles, and switch over to natural cleaning products, for example.

 Beyond general home air quality improvement, there are many special circumstances that would warrant the use of a good air filter.
 Here are just a few: